Print Page Send to a Friend

 Details of schemes

-Rates of tax relief
+Rate of tax relief

-Tax relief is given at the standard rate.
-There is no limit on the number of individuals for whom you can claim.
+There is no limit on the number of people for whom you can claim.

-Undergraduate and postgraduate courses
+Undergraduate and postgraduate courses:

 How to apply